 (how do you feel about how it’s going in this article so far? [insert silly emoji here])

 I want to introduce you to a different domain, however.
 This domain is more associated with thinking, more than it is feeling.

 You go about your day much of the time without necessarily feeling any really strong emotions or motivations for or against something.
 As a matter of fact, about 95% of your day is spent in an automatic kind of mental state, sort of mindlessly (for lack of a better word) going about doing the stuff you have to do.
 Much of this time you are just reacting without deliberate thought, in this automatic mode, this is known as System one.

 The other 5% of the day is spent in more deliberate thought.
 Think about if you have to create a list, perform a mathematical calculation, or have to make a decision based on several options that you have to choose from.
-This more deliberate and calculated mode is known as System two.
+This more deliberate and calculated mode is known as system two.
 This system of thinking is also more taxing on your brain.
 It reduces your energy and can be uncomfortable.

-These concepts of thinking effect just about everything we do, every judgment call, and every decision we make.
-The interesting thing here is that much of this does not involve emotion, and may have a limited interaction with motivation.
+These concepts of thinking affect just about everything we do, every judgment call, and every decision we make.
+The interesting thing here is that much of this does not involve emotion, and may have limited interaction with motivation.
 However, it is usually the soft skills, motivation, and emotions that are most apparent and visible at work, and the most talked about in organizational development.
 We associate these things with behavior.